phalcon/documentation/docs/application-micro.md

 $application->setEventsManager($manager);
 ```

 We need a [Phalcon\Events\Manager][events-manager] object.
-This can be a newly instantiated object, or we can get the one that exists in our DI container (if you have used the `FactoryDefault` one, or if you have not set up a DI container, since it will be automatically created for you).
+This can be a newly instantiated object or we can get the one that exists in our DI container (if you have used the `FactoryDefault` one, or if you have not set up a DI container, since it will be automatically created for you).

 We attach every middleware class in the `micro` hook in the Events Manager.
 We could also be a bit more specific and attach it to say the `micro:beforeExecuteRoute` event.